Rickazuo/fase-03-mobile-first-explorer/README.md

 ## 📃 Colaboradores

-This challange was made by [Ricardo](https://rickazuo.github.io/portfolio/).
+This challenge was made by [Ricardo](https://rickazuo.github.io/portfolio/).